Skip to main content

 Event Name Lifecycle Stage Primary Use Case

-SavedContent Post-persistence Triggering local cache invalidations.
+SavedContent Post-persistence Triggering local cache invalidations after a draft is saved

 5. Performance and Caching Best Practices